markive/PowerBI-visuals/README.md

 ## What is included

-1. Source code of all the visuals used in Power BI.
+1. Source code of all the visuals used in Power BI
 2. Source code of **Bullet Chart by SQLBI**
-3. A Playground app to help you try out the existing visuals, and experiment with the ones you have created.
+3. A Playground app to help you try out the existing visuals, and experiment with the ones you have created

 ## Power BI Best Visuals Contest